dysphie/nmrih-ping-system/README.md

+> [!WARNING]
+> This plugin is unmaintained since Torn Banner's acquisition of the game.

 # Player Pings

 This plugin allows players to point at the world and create a visual and audible ping that can be seen and heard by other players.